benmcrae/aws-terraform-rolling-deploy/README.md

 packer build packer/v1-blue.json
 ```

-Once the build has completed, the log output will print the created AMI identifier. *Be sure to keep a record for later use!*
+Once the build has complete, the log output will print the created AMI identifier. *Be sure to keep a record for later use!*

 ```
 ==> Builds finished.
 The artifacts of successful builds are: